tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Replace Main.hasFocus with FocusHelper.AllowUIInputs (or another property)
 - Player.QuickSpawnItem no longer returns an int indicating the index of the item in Main.item.
 This is because the spawned item can now potentially go directly into player inventory.
 - Item.width and height no longer have any relation to the in-world hitbox of dropped items.
 All items now have a 16x16 hitbox in the game world.
-- Condition.DownedEarlygameBoss now includes King Slime and Deerclops (Now it's any pre-Hardmode boss or Hardmode).

 # tModPorter TODOs

-- TileID.Sets.WallsMergeWith usages in Framing.WallFrame changed to newly added TileID.Sets.TruncatesWalls (TODO: New set contains several new vanilla tiles, does that make sense? tModPorter?)
 - ItemVariants.EverythingWorld renamed to MechdusaWorld
 - Main.GameModeInfo.IsJourneyMode -> Main.IsJourneyMode
 - Item.SetDefaults() -> Item.SetDefaults(0)